danielberkompas/danielberkompas.github.io/_posts/2016-01-28-seo-tags-in-phoenix.md

 <!-- More view content here... --->
 ```

 This is nice, in that it keeps the HTML all together in more or less the same place.
-In [Phoenix][phoenix], this is actually a bit more difficult to do elegantly.
+In [Phoenix][phoenix], this has to be done differently.

-## Why It's Hard
+## How Phoenix is Different

 In Phoenix, your layout is rendered _before_ your page template is rendered.
 Take this layout, for example: